scotow/dropit/README.md

     - `plain/text` to help in the terminal and for scripting;
     - QRCode in the terminal.
 - Archive download (zip/tar);
-- Revoke API / button;
+- Revoke API/button;
 - Alias regeneration;
 - File refresh;
 - Trusted reverse proxies.

 ### Libraries

 - `hyper` as a HTTP backend and `routerify` to help with the routing.
-Evaluating alternative like `warp` in the future;
+Evaluating alternatives like `warp` in the future;
 - `Sqlite` and `sqlx` as a metadata storage;
 - `tokio` as an async runtime.